speedscale/docs/docs/guides/replace_txn_ids.md

-# Replace Unique Transaction IDs
+# Replace Unique Transaction (or Session) IDs

-Many applications use unique transaction IDs that must be replaced accurately with new test values.
-This is a trivial problem for transaction IDs that are used only once.
-You can create a transform chain to replace that individual data with a random string, for instance.
+Many applications use unique transaction (or session) IDs that must be replaced accurately with new test values.
+This is a trivial problem for transaction IDs that are used only once since you can create a transform chain to replace that individual data with a random string.
 The problem becomes much more complicated when the same transaction ID is used across multiple transactions.
 In this tutorial we'll walk through the steps for replacing unique transaction IDs without them getting mixed up or out of order.

 As an example, let's imagine an application that is adding and deleting items in a database.
 The request pattern might look like the following:
 ```